opendocsg/slw-judgments-backfill/2015_SGHC_205/report.md

  (d) he must be free from an abnormal state of mind ( eg , delusions) that might distort feelings or judgments relevant to making the will.

 45     In the case of a will where an allegation of undue influence on the testator is made, undue influence cannot be presumed and actual undue influence must be proved (see _Biggins v Biggins_ [2000] All ER(D) 92 and _Williams on Probate_ at para 13-48). _Williams on Probate_ also states that undue influence is not bad influence but coercion, and therefore persuasion and advice do not amount to undue influence as long as the free volition of the testator to accept or reject the same is not impugned (see para 13-49).
-In _Rajaratnam Kumar (alias Rajaratnam Vairamuthu) v Estate of Rajaratnam Saravana Muthu (deceased) and another suit_ [2010] 4 SLR 93, Tan Lee Meng J set out
+In _Rajaratnam Kumar (alias Rajaratnam Vairamuthu) v Estate of Rajaratnam Saravana Muthu (deceased) and another suit_ <span class="citation">[2010] 4 SLR 93</span>, Tan Lee Meng J set out

 what constitutes undue influence in testamentary dispositions as follows: